PaulsonLab/MolDAIS/README.md

 4. Run main.py

-## Test with a smiles list and callable function
+## Test with a smiles list and callable function (or Human in the loop)
 - under development